-R. Lindop
+R. Lindop Chair ry .
+SERVI

-Independent Auditor's Report to the Members of Ecclesbourne School Academy Trust
+Independent Auditor's Report on the Financial Statements to the Board of Trustees of Ecclesbourne School Academy Trust

-We have audited the financial statements of Ecclesbourne School Academy Trust for the year ended 31 August 2014 which comprise (specify the titles of the primary statements such as the Statement of Financial Activities, the Balance Sheet, the Cash Flow Statement) and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice)] and the Accounts Direction 2013 to 2014 issued by the Education Funding Agency.
+We have audited the financial statements of Ecclesbourne School Academy Trust for the year ended 31 August 2015 which comprise (specify the titles of the primary statements such as the Statement of Financial Activities, the Balance Sheet, the Cash Flow Statement) and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice)] and the Accounts Direction 2014 to 2015 issued by the Education Funding Agency.